KylenBregula/HandSync/README.md

+Developers: Kylen Bregula, Amber Jones, Isaiah Herard, Katharine Ringo

 HandSync

 HandSync is a Python-based hand gesture recognition project using MediaPipe and OpenCV.
 It enables real-time hand tracking and gesture control for various applications.
+This software currently have 5 features, go forward, go back, laser guide, light movement, and recording.
+More can be added, This was a hackathon challenge tackling Arthrex's goals.

 Features